This page is an overview of Kubernetes.

 This design has enabled a number of other systems to build atop Kubernetes.

 Additionally, Kubernetes is not a mere orchestration system.
 In fact, it eliminates the need for orchestration.
 The technical definition of orchestration is execution of a defined workflow: first do A, then B, then C. In contrast, Kubernetes is comprised of a set of independent, composable control processes that continuously drive the current state towards the provided desired state.
-It shouldn’t matter how you get from A to C. Centralized control is also not required; the approach is more akin to choreography.
+It shouldn’t matter how you get from A to C. Centralized control is also not required.
 This results in a system that is easier to use and more powerful, robust, resilient, and extensible.

 The name Kubernetes originates from Greek, meaning helmsman or pilot, and is the root of governor and cybernetic.
 K8s is an abbreviation derived by replacing the 8 letters “ubernete” with “8”.